Quantco/datajudge/docs/source/index.rst

 Welcome to datajudges's documentation!
 ===================================

-``datajudge`` allows to assess whether data from database complies with reference information.
+``datajudge`` allows for assessing whether data from database complies with reference information.

-While meant to be as database management system agnostic as possible, ``datajudge`` currently supports:
+While meant to be as agnostic to concrete database management systems possible, ``datajudge`` currently supports:

 - Postgres
 - Mssql